smarter-sh/smarter/docs/source/developers/smarter-api.rst

 ---------------------------------

 The Smarter API is designed to provide a robust and flexible interface for interacting with Smarter AI resources, which include the following.

-.. autoclass:: smarter.lib.journal.enum.SmarterJournalThings
-   :members:
-   :undoc-members:
-   :show-inheritance:
+See :doc:`smarter-journal/enumerations`